Raymond-gif/Raymond-gif.github.io/_pages/about.md

 ---
 permalink: /
-layout: single
+layout: splash
-title: "About me: Raymond Dunn"
-author_profile: false
+title: About Me
+hidden: true
+header:
+  overlay_image: fluidheader.jpg
 redirect_from:
   - /about/
   - /about.html